Trade promotion forecasting: Traditional trade promotion forecasting methods

 Many companies forecast the impact of trade promotions primarily through a human expert approach.
 Human experts are unable to take into account all the variables involved and also cannot provide an analytic prediction of campaign behavior and trends.
 A recent survey by Aberdeen Group showed that 78 percent of companies used Microsoft Excel spreadsheets as their primary trade promotion forecasting technology tool.
 The limitations of spreadsheets for trade promotion planning and forecasting include lack of visibility, ineffectiveness and difficulty in tracking deductions.

 Specialized trade promotion forecasting applications have been developed and are becoming more common.
-35 percent of companies now use legacy systems, 30 percent use Sales and Operations Planning (S&OP) applications, 26 percent use integrated Enterprise Resource Planning (ERP) modules and 17percent use home grown trade promotion solutions.
+A total of 35 percent of companies now use legacy systems, 30 percent use sales and operations planning (S&OP) applications, 26 percent use integrated enterprise resource planning (ERP) modules and 17 percent use home grown trade promotion solutions.
 These applications support the planning process, while still primarily relying on human knowledge and intuition for forecasting.
 One problem with this approach is that humans tend to make optimistic assumptions when forecasting and planning.
 The result is that forecasts most commonly err on the optimistic side and that human forecasters also tend to underestimate the amount of uncertainty in their forecasts.

 A further issue is that legacy trade promotion systems contribute to internal fragmentation of trade marketing data.
 Many companies using these tools are currently producing assumption-based forecasts with limited accuracy.